-Dysthymic disorder, now known in the psychiatric community as "persistent depressive disorder," is a condition involving the presence of a depressed mood more days than not for at least a two year period in adults (one year in children and adolescents) plus at least two of the above associated symptoms, but fewer than the five symptoms which define a major depressive episode.
+Dysthymic disorder, now known in the psychiatric community as "persistent depressive disorder" or chronic major depression, is a condition involving the presence of a depressed mood more days than not for at least a two year period in adults (one year in children and adolescents) plus at least two of the above associated symptoms, but fewer than the five symptoms which define a major depressive episode.

 Despite its name, atypical depression is very common.
 It is contrasted with "melancholic" depression, another subtype of depression, involving symptoms of insomnia (rather than oversleeping), loss of appetite (rather than increased appetite), a relative lack of mood reactiveness to environmental circumstances, and a markedly diminished ability to feel pleasure.

 What are the symptoms of atypical depression?

-The main characteristic of atypical depression that distinguishes it from melancholic depression is mood reactivity.
-In other words, the person with atypical depression will see his or her mood improve if something positive happens.
+One of the main characteristics of atypical depression that distinguishes it from melancholic depression is mood reactivity.
+In other words, the person with atypical depression will see their mood improve if something positive happens.
 In melancholic depression, positive changes will seldom bring on a change in mood.
 In addition, diagnostic criteria call for at least two of the following symptoms to accompany the mood reactivity: